PingOne

 Choose from:

-• Using the API: To create a risk evaluation, see the PingOne Protect API documentation.
+• Using the API: You can find information about creating a risk evaluation in the PingOne Protect API documentation.

 • Using the PingOne admin console: